 Class participation is a critical part of this course.
-It includes your informed oral remarks in class - during formal lectures, open discussion periods, team break-outs, and class discussion.
+It includes your informed oral remarks in class - during formal lectures, open discussion periods, team break-outs, responses to dig site presentations, and class discussion.
 In order to participate, you've got to come to class (see the attendance policy below) and bring the readings, your questions and required assignments with you.
-Your informed oral comments and questions, based on your reading and reflection, are a substantial contribution to your classmates, so they count for 20% of your entire grade (this includes occasional written homework).
-Attendance counts for 5% of your grade (25% of your grade total).
+Your informed oral comments and questions, based on your reading and reflection, are a substantial contribution to your classmates, so they count for 25% of your entire grade (this includes occasional written homework).
+Attendance counts for 5% of your grade (30% of your grade total).